 Bring back lustre!
 Rich in plant nutrients, vitamin E & antioxidant tea seed oil, this natural blend rejuvenates delicate, dehydrated & tired eyes, for gentle, empowered radiance.

-The truth is, and here I may divert from beauty industry ‘marketing norms’: eyes are so expressive that even if the skin around them is less than par (maybe you stayed up too late – maybe you’re tired and stressed and have been eating crap – tut tut!), they are still indecently beautiful.
-Adventures, late nights & excesses are to be celebrated, but, still, it’s nice to do what we can to improve matters of their effects, and the ingredients here have been specially chosen for warding off the evil spirits of dark circles, puffiness, lines and dull-looking skin.
+The truth is, and here I may divert from beauty industry ‘marketing norms’: eyes are so expressive that even if the skin around them is less than par (maybe you stayed up too late – maybe you’re tired and stressed and have been eating more junk than usual – tut tut!), they are still indecently beautiful.
+Adventures, late nights & excesses are often to be celebrated, but, still, it’s nice to do what we can to improve matters of their effects, and the ingredients here have been specially chosen for warding off the evil spirits of dark circles, puffiness, lines and dull-looking skin.

 Uses & Directions: